RobinsonSir/QmlKeyboard/README.md

 Build with Qt5.3.

 A Way to get personal virtual keyboard.
 You will find it is a very simple keyboard.
+It can auto switch between en and num according to input items.

 To run app success:  Be sure chinese.db in the same path with exe file.